 - Ground fixed costs : you will be charged for the fees that were paid early

-- Insurance fees : Insurance fees will not be refunded if you subscribed to a multi-risk or cancellation insurance.
+- Insurance fees : Insurance fees will not be refunded if you subscribed to a multy-risk or cancellation insurance.
 The specific conditions will be written on your subscription confirmation

 Changes to travel contract

-- Don’t forget to take your own snacks according to your tastes before departure: cereal, energy bars (be careful, chocolate bars can melt!), dried fruits...
-And feel free to bring some specialties from your regions for aperitifs!
+- Bring your own snacks according to your tastes before departure : cereal, chocolate bars, dry fruits, and feel free to bring some of our region’s specialties for aperitifs.

-- Drinks are not included in the trip’s price : bring some money (Swiss francs and euros) for coffees, fruit juices, beers and cokes during breaks.
-Refuges are usually not equipped with bank card machines.
+- Drinks are not included in the trip’s price : bring some money (swiss francs and euros) for coffees, fruit juices, beers and cokes during breaks.
+Refuges are usually not equiped with bank card machines.

 - One hat or cap